 Zorka Milin (Jackson Institute for Global Affairs ’13)

-Zorka will spend her fellowship year working with Global Witness, an international organization advocating for justice and transparency in the extraction of natural resources.
-She will work towards launching a new global tax justice campaign to draw public attention to how the international tax system and secrecy in the extractive sector exacerbate global poverty and inequality.
+Zorka spent spend her fellowship year working with Global Witness, an international organization advocating for justice and transparency in the extraction of natural resources.
+She worked towards launching a new global tax justice campaign to draw public attention to how the international tax system and secrecy in the extractive sector exacerbate global poverty and inequality.
 A member of Yale Jackson Institute for Global Affairs Class of 2013, Zorka holds J.D. and LL.M. law degrees from Cornell Law School and has over five years of experience in international tax law practice.
 She has also worked with Timap for Justice, a local organization in Sierra Leone, where she helped organize affected villagers in pursuing complaints against UK mining companies for damage to crops and the environment, labor violations and other human rights abuses.
 Post-fellowship, Zorka continues to work at Global Witness as a legal adviser.
 She also serves as Director of Research for Financial Transparency with the non-profit network Academics Stand Against Poverty, and as a visiting fellow at Yale University with the Global Justice Program and with Yale Law School's Information Society Project.